landonb/dubs_after_dark/README.rst

   easily override by setting ``g:dubs_after_dark_background`` before loading the color.

+- Less distracting dark grey line numbers (Vim's default is deep red) that work well either a light background or a dark background.

+- Remove the distracting vertical bar between split windows.

 - And more!
 Your best bet is to install the plugin, load the color, and see if you like it.::